EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    /brush deform,
-    /brush deform,"Deform brush, applies an expression to an area" Permissions,"worldedit.brush.deform"
+    Description,"Deform brush, applies an expression to an area" Permissions,"worldedit.brush.deform"
     Usage,"/brush deform [-or] <shape> [radius] [expression]"
        <shape>,"The shape of the region"